Safety

 • Describe how respirators seal on the wearer's face.

-• Describe methods of assuring proper fit and function of respirators.
+• Describe methods of assuring proper respirator fit and function.

 • Describe respirator maintenance procedures.